sqyyy-jar/leviathan-docs/src/reference/code.md

 * `buffer`: a fixed size buffer filled with a specific byte
 * `int-array`: an array of 64-bit signed integers
 * `uint-array`: an array of 64-bit unsigned integers
+* `float-array`: an array of 64-bit floating point numbers

 ## Syntax